briankoser/sfc-listeners-guide/episodes/0124-the-lost-world-of-genesis.md

 archivist_note: I had already planned to read the book as I try to figure out what I believe on this topic, and made sure to read it for this episode.
 You can read my <a href="https://www.goodreads.com/review/show/2531430265">Goodreads review</a>.
 Basically, I think Walton's theory is a great possibility, expected to be convinced by the book, and was not convinced.
 I don't really like the other options though, so I'm still leaning toward this or the framework hypothesis.
 ---
 # Opening
-<a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/4d9b4fe5-30a6-5e69-3ebb-8b4a0f64b7cb.mp3">0:00</a> After Matt introduces the episode, Ben surprises him by saying, "hoo hoo hoo".
+{% timeLink podcast_file_url, '0:00' %} After Matt introduces the episode, Ben surprises him by saying, "hoo hoo hoo".

 Both Ben and Matt wrote papers on Genesis 1 in grad school.
 This book was recommended to them by a professor.